Written byAmanda Wong

 - Migration Assistant stuck looking for other sources with Time Machine backup displayed.

-- Migration Assistant can't use the found Time Machine backup.
+- Migration Assistant can't use the found Time Machine backup or find the Time Machine backups not visible.

 Read on to know solutions for Migration Assistant can't find Time Machine backup!